radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-control-panels.md

 11. Open a Chrome Internet browser and use Ctrl+Shift+n to enter incognito mode (you can use other browsers, and it is also recommended to use Incognito/InPrivate mode to ensure no cache affects the behavior).

-12. Access the Control Panel on the HTTPS port.
-E.g. https://w-rli10-lisapc:7171/main/login
+12. Access the Control Panel on the HTTPS endpoint.
+E.g. https://cp-rliqa.dc.federated-identity.com/main/login
 <br>By default, the Control Panel leverages the same SSL server certificate as the RadiantOne service.
 Make sure this certificate is trusted by your computer/browser, otherwise the browser displays security warnings when you access the Control Panel over HTTPS.
 An example is shown below.

 ![Security Message in Browser Due to Untrusted Certificate of the Control Panel](Media/Image3.12.jpg)